Farooq85-dev/Let-s-learn-Tailwind-CSS/README.md

 ---
 `For animation:- Use animation name Such as ease-in`
 ---
+`For hide: Use hidden`
+---
+`What means lg:hidden:- Means that on large screen.
+Please, hide the respective element`
+---
 ```Tailwind Css Responsive Design breakpoints
 Before Reading the Tailwind Css breakpoints.
 Please, remember that Tailwind is using Mobile First Approach (MFS).